Sommerariel/MWSStage2/README.md

 ## Project ADDENDUM:
  This repository is using [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/) jpg tiles optimized with quality:70.
 You need to replace <your MAPBOX API KEY HERE> with token from [Mapbox](https://www.mapbox.com/), and you can check the [pricing](https://www.mapbox.com/pricing/): free and no credit card required.

----
-#Restaurant Stage 1
-*My Project Thus Far*
-This app is meant to be a reflection of the material learned within the first 1/3 of the Mobile Web Specialist Certification Course.
-I have adapted the code given me to be reflect 3 core areas: responsiveness, offline availability and accessibility.
-The content renders across a variety of viewports and size and changes depending on screen size.
-The images are loaded in only at the sizes needs to.
-Not too much, not too little.
-All content is accessible offline and in lo-fi connections for when the app cannot connect properly to the network.
-The app is also accessible to those who use keyboard functionality as well as a screen reader with the help of ARIA.
-# Restaurant Stage 2
-*My Project Thus Far*
-I have expanded on the app from the first section of the course and added a few key features.
-The data now pulls in from a server and populates the page.
-The data from the server is then put into a database using the indexedDB Promise Library from Jake Archibald which can be found [here](https://github.com/jakearchibald/idb).
-The data is then cached using the service worker.
-All content is still responsive with some added improvements on accessibility.
-The following are my lighthouse scores that I get running my project locally.